-- Identify myths and stereotypes of substance use disorders.
+- Identification of myths and stereotypes of substance use disorders

 - Impact of substance misuse disorders on society

-- Utilizing the Psychiatric Nursing Conceptual Framework to assess and provide care to clients and families experiencing substance abuse including specialized populations with substance use disorders including: adolescent population, geriatric population , health care professionals, women, families, clients with history of trauma, clients from Aboriginal community, clients from gay lesbian and transgender community, clients with acute and chronic pain syndromes, homeless clients and concurrent disordered clients.
+- Utilizing the Psychiatric Nursing Conceptual Framework to assess and provide care to clients and families experiencing substance abuse including specialized populations: adolescent, older adult, health care professionals, history of trauma, Aboriginal community, gay lesbian and transgender community, clients with acute and chronic pain syndromes, homelessness, and concurrent disorders clients

-- Developing assessment techniques related to trauma informed substance use disorders assessmennt and psychiatric nursing treatment planning.
+- Developing assessment techniques related to trauma informed substance use disorder assessmennts and treatment planning

-Part 4: Apply Individual/Family Systems Theory Intervention as Prevention Strategies
+Part 4: Apply Individual and Family Systems Theory intervention as prevention Strategies

-- Primary, Secondary and Tertiary points of intervention for psychiatric nurses with individuals/families experiencing substance use disorders.
+- Primary, Secondary and Tertiary intervention for psychiatric nurses with individuals/families experiencing substance use disorders

-- Teaching/learning needs of clients/families experiencing substance use disorders.
+- Teaching and learning needs of clients/families experiencing substance use disorders

 - Development of a substance abuse reference resource for personal use in individual and family system assessment, prevention and treatment

-It is the intent of faculty to facilitate student learning, to foster ways of knowing and promote critical thinking through a variety of teaching/learning methods including lecture, audio-visual aids, round table discussions, case study analysis, group and/or individual research papers and presentations.
+It is the intent of faculty to facilitate student learning, to foster ways of knowing and promote critical thinking through a variety of teaching and learning methods including case studies, discussions and team work.

-The course evaluation is consistent with Douglas College evaluation policy.
+The course evaluation is consistent with the Douglas College Evaluation Policy.
 An evaluation schedule is presented at the beginning of the course.

 This is a graded course.

-- Describe the attitudes, knowledge and skills needed in psychiatric nursing clinical practice with individuals experiencing substance use disorders
+- describe the attitudes, knowledge and skills required in psychiatric nursing clinical practice with individuals experiencing substance use disorders;

-- Identify the needs and approaches working with specific populations of clients suffering from substance use disorders including: adolescent, geriatric, health care professionals, women, families, aboriginal community, clients with history of trauma, clients with acute and chronic pain syndromes, homeless clients, clients who belong to the gay lesbian and transgendered community and concurrent disordered clients
+- identify the needs and approaches working with specific populations with substance use disorders including: adolescent, geriatric, health care professionals, women, families, aboriginal community, clients with history of trauma, clients with acute and chronic pain syndromes, homeless clients, clients who belong to the gay lesbian and transgendered community and concurrent disordered clients;

-- Explore and analyze the psychiatric nurse’s moral and ethical duties and responsibilities in relation to working with individuals dealing with substance misuse disorders including concurrent disordered client and other specialized populations.
+- explore and analyze the psychiatric nurse’s moral and ethical duties and responsibilities in relation to working with individuals with substance misuse disorders, including concurrent disorders and other specialized populations;

 Textbooks and Materials to be Purchased by Students: